sidhantjindal/Practical-report.md/practical-report.md

          78

 ----------------------------------------------------------------------------------------------------------------------------
-#      PROGRAM TO FIND PERIMETER,AREA AND VOLUME OF RECTANGLE
+# 14.PROGRAM TO FIND PERIMETER,AREA AND VOLUME OF RECTANGLE

                 #include<stdio.h>
                 int main()